abc1199281/DSP_lab/Others/SNR_Estimation/ReadMe.md

 ```

 Try the SNR estimator shown below.
 Although the estimator seems to be reasonable, you will get surprising result.
-**The SNR estimater always underestimate the true SNR.** Please think about the reason before see the answer?
+**The SNR estimater always underestimate the true SNR.** Please think about the reason before reading the answer?

      %% PNR Estimation Basic Version.
 	function pnr = estimatePNR(PowerSpectrumDensity)